sbikelly/fuep_api/ARCHITECTURE.md

 ---

-_This architecture document reflects the current state of the FUEP Post-UTME Portal as of August 2025._
+_This architecture document reflects the current state of the FUEP Post-UTME Portal as of December 2024._